sharpist/ApplicationsArchitecture/CleanArchitecture/README.md

 - [x] Clean Architecture with separated layers for API, Core, Domain, Infrastructure and Migrations
 - [x] Generic Repository
 - [x] Entity Framework Core migrations with SQL Server
+- [x] Database Seeding with an initial data set added as the application starts
 - [x] Complete CRUD for an Entity following CQRS, with segregated Commands and Queries
+- [x] AutoMapper implementation for Entity-to-DTO conversion
 - [x] Fluent Validation of input inside the Command classes
-- [x] Preconfigured Swagger UI
 - [x] In-Memory Caching for single Entity via IMemoryCache
-- [x] AutoMapper implementation for Entity-to-DTO conversion
 - [x] ILogger logging implementation
-- [x] Database Seeding with an initial data set added as the application starts
+- [x] Exception handling
+- [x] Preconfigured Swagger UI

 ### Onion-architecture scheme:

 <div align="center">
     <img alt="architecture" title="Onion-architecture scheme" width="450em" height="auto" src="https://github.com/sharpist/ApplicationsArchitecture/raw/master/CleanArchitecture/architecture.jpg" />
 </div>

+### Specific features:

+* Minimal-API
+* Native **CQRS** & **Mediator** patterns with commands/queries without MediatR or equivalent libraries with very weak abstraction and limited features similar to those that don't subdivide processing pipelines into commands and queries necessary for specific aspects:
+  * Audit logging for commands only
+  * Caching for queries only
+  * Configuring unit of work to read-only behavior for queries only and, conversely, to write-only behavior for commands only
+* Improving **CQRS**:
+  * Batch registration in DI container for generic interface implementations

 ### Solution structure: